mattmtz/college-underemployment/README.md

 This repository hosts analysis done on the most recent ACS 5-yr sample data exploring the education levels and wages of workers in BLS-defined occupations.
 Incorporated into this analysis is the BLS definition of the "typical" education level required for entry into these occupations, using data from the [BLS Employment Projections](https://www.bls.gov/emp/tables.htm) ("EP") tables.

 # Background
 The motivation for this analysis is a Strada Education Foundation ("Strada") report from February 2024 (the "[Strada Report](https://stradaeducation.org/wp-content/uploads/2024/02/Talent-Disrupted.pdf)") about the prevalence of **underemployment** in the college-educated population.
-The Strada Report specifically claism that **52 percent** of graduates are underemployed a year after graduation" and "a decade after graduation, **45 percent** of graduates are underemployed" (Strada Report, p.
+The Strada Report specifically claims that **52 percent** of graduates are underemployed a year after graduation" and "a decade after graduation, **45 percent** of graduates are underemployed" (Strada Report, p.
 6).
 The Strada Report notes that these rates "vary greatly by college major" (Strada Report, p.
 6).

 >[!NOTE]
 >Important notes from the Strada Report's underemployment classification: